Bike Chains 2 – Chain

 • consider checking chains on long rides and the possibility of replacement along the route;

-I have a ParkTool CC-3.2.
-It sells for about $12 US from US online bicycle supply stores (and for $18 or $35 from vendors in the Amazon market jungle).
-It measures total elongation – it does not “isolate” the rollers.
+The CC-3.2 measures total elongation – it does not “isolate” the rollers.
 It has hooks at one end, on each side, to fit against a roller.
 One side is machined to detect .75% wear.
 One side is machined to detect .50% wear in chains for 11 and 12 speed cassettes.

 SideChainDistance